 After about 35km there was an option to rode down the gorge to Caín and back before rejoining the main route.
 Though the legs were still burning from yesterday (and indeed from a week of significant climbing) and the “descent” included a short 19% climb as well as some 20% stuff on the way back up, this was an excellent move.
 We have seen lots of gorges this week, but this was the best one to gorge on!

 Some great views before getting to the little village at the bottom.
-There was a little cobbled section of road there, so that was fun to climb back up on!
+There was a short cobbled section of road there, so that was fun when climbing back up too!

 I nearly stopped on a 20% section on the way back up, but remembering how difficult it was to get started again after stopping on the Angliru yesterday, I pushed on.
 Redemption time!